 SCCM Standalone media contains everything required for building an operating system on a machine.
 The applications and packages referenced in the Task Sequence will not get installed automatically as part of this offline media process.

 Is this true for all the SCCM CB builds?
 Yes, it’s true that the dynamic apps or packages won’t get installed automatically.
-But, we have a user voice item to include these features into offline standalone media.
+But, we have a user voice item to include these features in offline standalone media.
 You can check out the User Voice item from here.

 As you can see in the above picture, the development work is already started on this User Voice item.
 The installation of dynamic applications and packages are not included in the latest version of SCCM CB 1709.
 But, the SCCM CB standalone media wizard has an option to include the content of dynamic applications referenced in the Task Sequence.